quicwg/base-drafts/draft-ietf-quic-transport.md

 : Only a CONNECTION_CLOSE frame of type 0x1c can appear in Initial or Handshake packets.

-Section 4 of {{QUIC-TLS}} provides more detail about these restrictions.
+For more detail about these restrictions, see {{frames-and-spaces}}.
 Note that all frames can appear in 1-RTT packets.
 An endpoint MUST treat receipt of a frame in a packet type that is not permitted as a connection error of type PROTOCOL_VIOLATION.